Table of Contents

 Antamul is a small evergreen, climbing shrub.
 It is found in dry forest of sub-Himalayan tracts of North and East Bengal, Assam, Orissa, Konkan, Deccan, and plains of Tamil Nadu.
 Its botanical name is from the ancient Greek word tylos = knot and phoros = bearing.

 It is called Indian Ipecacuanha, as the roots are used as an effective substitute for Ipecac, which was used to cause vomiting after suspected poisoning.
-The dried leaves of plant are used as emetic, and expectorant and indicated in over-loaded states of the stomach and other cases requiring the use of emetics.
+The dried leaves of the plant are used as emetic, and expectorant and indicated in over-loaded states of the stomach and other cases requiring the use of emetics.

 Its use to induce vomiting led to the inclusion of Tylophora in Bengal Pharmacopoeia of 1884.